 Calvary Ministries took responsibility for the stewardship of this company on 1 January 2011.

 The National Board of Little Company of Mary Health Care, appointed by Calvary Ministries, is responsible for the overall governance of the growing range of health, community and aged care services.

 Inspired by the Venerable Mary Potter and the work of the Sisters of the Little Company of Mary in Australia, Calvary continues to provide high quality health, community and aged care services throughout Australia.

-Today, Calvary is a charitable Catholic not-for-profit organisation with more than 12,000 staff and volunteers, 15 public and private hospitals, 17 Retirement and Aged Care facilities, and 22 Community Care centres.
-Calvary operates across six states and territories within Australia.
+Today, Calvary is a charitable Catholic not-for-profit organisation with over 18,000 staff and volunteers, we have a national network of 14 Public and Private Hospitals, 72 Residential Care and Retirement Communities and 19 Community Care service centres.
+Calvary operates across 7 states and territories within Australia.

 Sister Brigid Rosser, the youngest founding Sister, remained in Australia and saw the foundation eventually flourish.
 She kept a diary of the trip out and of the early days in Australia.
 She closes her diary: